Friend: Trump Tower fire victim was art dealer

 Broadman said Brassner’s knack for retaining the small details from those he met in the city’s art circles was one reason for his success.

-“He was like an old-time politician,” Broadman said, comparing Brassner to the legendary late House Speaker Tip O’Neill, known for an ability to glad-hand and win over even his most hardened political rivals. “[Brassner] always remembered everything about you and your family.
-That is why he did so well.”
+“He was like an old-time politician,” Broadman said, comparing Brassner to the late, legendary U.S. House of Representatives Speaker Tip O’Neill, who was known for an ability to win over even his most hardened political rivals.
+Brassner “always remembered everything about you and your family.
+That is why he did so well,” Broadman said.”

 But Brassner was known to be tough when it came to his work, she said.